rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 Your experience with consistency of JSON data may be different than mine.
 I rarely see JSON issues in front-end -- back-end conversation.
 On the other hand, my experience with using 3rd party REST APIs is not exactly stellar.
 JSON data problems do happen.

-The above code illustrates what I used to call 'fail late' and now I call 'a type I cannot trust'.
+The above code illustrates what I used to call 'fail late' and now I call 'a type I cannot trust' case.
 It is a nasty situation where runtime errors are nowhere near the actual problem.
 Looking at the example, `JSON.parse` function is declared to return the TS's notorious `any` type.
 Using `any` bypasses type checking and the value can be assigned to any other type, here it is assigned to `Person`.
 The actual run-time value of `p` will be a `string`, while the type checker is now convinced it is `p:Person`.

 Now, look at the top rated answer in this stackoverflow:
 [_add_blank_target how-to-parse-json-string-in-typescript](https://stackoverflow.com/questions/38688822/how-to-parse-json-string-in-typescript).
 It appears that the above code matches the top rated answer.
-Yes, safer ways are available (look at less popular answers to the same stackoverflow, we will discuss a much safer way as well).
+Yes, safer approaches are available (look at less popular answers to the same stackoverflow, we will discuss a much safer way as well).

 Now, since I already may have angered a large part of the TS community (did I?
 I hope not.), let's beat a little on **_office.js_**.

 **Short Recap**
 _office.js_ is a source of code examples for my series.
 We are using it to interact with Outlook emails.
-In last post, we have implemented  `officePromise` promisifier (is that even a word, sounds like pacifier) and the `curry` boilerplate functions.
+In last post, we have implemented  `officePromise` promisifier (a term I invented) and the `curry` boilerplate functions.
 This allowed us to retrieve email body with a one-liner:

 ```JavaScript
 const body = await officePromise (curry(item.body.getAsync)(Office.CoercionType.Html))